slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Groups search for consensus.
 Individuals search for truth."
 > -- Naval Ravikant*

-> *"Most of the culture wars are a struggle between what's best for the children and what's best for the childless."
+> *"Most of the culture wars are a struggle between what’s best for the children and what’s best for the childless."
 > -- Naval Ravikant*

-- law is not a moral compass. teh people who hid anne frank were breaking the law.
+- law is not a moral compass. the people who hid anne frank were breaking the law.
 The people who killed her were following it.
-- insisting in your rights without acknowledging your responsabilities isn't freedom is adolescence
+- insisting in your rights without acknowledging your responsabilities isn’t freedom is adolescence
-- communism isn't evil, it's foolish. in teh same way that unrestricted capitalism is foolish if you strive to make everyone's lives better.
+- communism isn’t evil, it’s foolish. in the same way that unrestricted capitalism is foolish if you strive to make everyone’s lives better.
 - hard times create strong man, strong man create good times. good times create weak men. weak men create weak times.
-- it's just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
+- it’s just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
-- the real diversity that matters is teh diversity of ideas, not the diversity of skin color.
+- the real diversity that matters is the diversity of ideas, not the diversity of skin color.
 - few tv channels equalized culture.
 - the revolutionaries always become the new dictators
 - rigid regimes are doomed when they become flexible.